texadactyl/emrcalc.py/README.md

 - Display of the related EMR band as defined by NASA.
 - Automatic update of quantities and EMR band name after editing.

-The package itself can be placed in a pip3 repository, Anaconda3 repository, or simply stored in a directory via download from github.

 Some special files in addition to the emrcalc/*.py source code:
 - ```HISTORY.txt``` - the update history
 - ```misc/SCREENSHOT.png``` - a sample screenshot